-We have audited the financial statements of Reform Scotland for the year ended 31 March 2020 which comprise the Statement of Financial Activities, the Balance Sheet and the related notes on pages 12 to 17.
-The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards (United Kingdom Generally Accepted Accounting Practice).
+We have audited the financial statements of Reform Scotland for the year ended 31 March 2023 which comprise the Statement of Financial Activities, the Balance Sheet and the notes to the financial statements on pages 11 to 18, including a summary of significant accounting policies.
+The financial reporting framework that has been applied in their preparation is applicable law and United Kingdom Accounting Standards, including FRS 102 The Financial Reporting Standard applicable in the UK and Republic of Ireland (United Kingdom Generally Accepted Accounting Practice).